 Funder: Dept. of the Army -- USAMRAA

-Key Information: Preliminary data not allowed; early-career investigators encouraged; open to all applicant types.
+Key Information: No preliminary data allowed; early-career investigators are encouraged; open to domestic and foreign organizations.